scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 [DLImage]:./plotimage/DLImage.png "DownloadSign"
 [DLImagePrediction]:./plotimage/DLImagePrediction.png "DLPrediction"

-[image1]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
+***
 ### My Writeup Summary Report
 ***

-### Data Set Summary & Exploration
+# 1. Data Set Summary & Exploration

-####
-* Data consists of 3 parts, training data and validation, test data image, those are packed into pickle data format.
-Thus I have determined to use numpy and pandas module to handle those data format, so that next image preprocessing can smoothly accept it.
+* Data consists of 3 main category **train** and **validation**, **test** image data set, which are packed into pickle format.
+I used numpy and pandas module to extract numpy data format from pickle files, so that next image preprocessing can smoothly accept it.

-As a result of my further analysis of data exploration, I have found following overview of the data set:
+As a result of further analysis of data exploration, I have found following overview of the data set:

-#### 1. Train / Test / Validattion Data Summary ####
+## 1. Train / Test / Validattion Data Summary ####

 First of all, traffic signboard data set is: